In this article

 Some people choose to hold both a term and a whole life insurance policy.
 There are different reasons for this, but you might choose this path if you want relatively short-term coverage while you’re raising your kids (through a term policy) while also having the option of cash value in a whole life policy.

-(If your application isn't approved for an on-the-spot offer, there is a chance you'll need to speak to an underwriter so they can learn more about your background.
-There's also a chance you'll need a health exam.)
+It'd be awkward if we didn't mention: If you want to buy online, you can do so through Fabric by Gerber Life, which lets you apply for term life insurance online in about 10 minutes.
+If your application isn't approved for an on-the-spot offer, there is a chance you'll need to speak to an underwriter so they can learn more about your background.
+There's also a chance you'll need a health exam.

 It’s not fair to quickly compare these two types of life insurance, because even though they both share the primary purpose of providing a death benefit, in the end, they’re very different policies.
 Each will be the “right” choice for people and families with different financial situations and goals.